 The organic growth of these companies may tend to slow down and revenues may plateau, enter a cyclical pattern or start experiencing a slow but steady decline.
 Growth must be sought elsewhere through acquisitions, new products or new market niches.
 Mature companies can therefore turn to a freelance financial consultant to either optimize their cost of capital or halt a declining phase, for example.
 This can help them to re-invent themselves (more than once, if need be) and continue along the road of growth.

 During this phase, a freelance financial consultant (or a team of consultants) typically supports one of multiple constituencies within the company (e.g., CEO, CFO, Board of Directors, special creditor committee, etc).
-Financial consultants can help assess market opportunities, product lasting power, level of competition.
+Financial consultants can help assess market research opportunities, product lasting power, level of competition.
 Furthermore, consultants can guide the company as to the cost of capital and advise management regarding optimization strategies.
 They are often tasked with evaluating strategic alternatives to identify and recommend the most optimal one for the board or CEO.
 They can be asked to identify a list of potential targets for acquisition or prospective buyers of the hiring client.
 Last but far from least, financial consultants help their constituencies to put in place a system to optimize the company’s risk management strategies.

 Q: A lead-acid battery manufacturer is heavily financed by debt, which is coming due in the next 20 months.
 Its business has seen steady demand from the secondary automotive market but margins have been in decline due to pressure from mass retailers.
 The company’s bet on a line of products for a new fuel-saving auto application is promising but is yet to pay off due to slow pick-up in sales.
 Some customers have even delayed orders by more than two years.
 How could the company seek the help of a financial consultant’s help in refinancing or restructuring its debt?